 Families will love the Valamar Isabella Resort, packed with facilities and attractions for everyone, without being loud or “in your face.”
-This is a four/five-star hotel, situated set close to the water’s edge, on the island of Sveti Nikola.
+This is a four/five-star hotel, situated set close to the water’s edge, on Sveti Nikola’s island.
 The views toward Porec are fantastic, and you are assured a fun, relaxing holiday.

 Because Valamar Isabella Resort lies on its own private island, without traffic, a relaxing summer beach vacation really doesn’t get any better than this.
 Staying here is like being a castaway (spoiled with luxury and amenities), yet you’re only five minutes away from the mainland by boat.

 There are family rooms available, a huge outdoor pool, an indoor pool, with a big water slide for the children.
-There are a number of restaurants onsite as well, including Isola, Oliva Grill, and Momenti Restaurant.
+There are several restaurants on site as well, including Isola, Oliva Grill, and Momenti Restaurant.

 Lesic Dimitri Palace, Korcula

-The tagline of this hotel is “Where the Silk Road begins…” and that should tell you a lot about its history.
+This hotel’s tagline is “Where the Silk Road begins…” and that should tell you a lot about its history.
 This former palace is set in the middle of the Korcula Old Town.
 Here, you find culture, history, and opulence (there’s that word again), all wrapped up in a boutique hotel.

 Alhambra, Mali Losinj

-Part of the bigger Losinj Hotels & Villas Group, the Alhambra is very elegant.
+Part of the bigger Losinj Hotels & Villas Group, the Alhambra is exquisite.
 Located in Cikat Bay, Pine and palm trees surround you as you enjoy the views of the crystal-clear Adriatic sea, giving you a real “get away from it all” feel.
-The rooms feature a tasteful décor, and there are 51 deluxe rooms and suites on-site.
+The rooms feature tasteful décor, and there are 51 deluxe rooms and suites on-site.

 The terrace restaurant offers a half-board option, as well as a large lounge bar and wine cellar.
 There is an indoor swimming pool, private beach, spa, and, for the more connected among you, fantastic Wi-Fi.

-The on-site winery is a brilliant, as is the top class restaurant, which serves mouthwatering Mediterranean and local cuisine.
+The on-site winery is brilliant, as is the top-class restaurant, which serves mouthwatering Mediterranean and local cuisine.

 Design Hotel Navis, Opatija

 The views are truly breathtaking from this hotel, situated right on the water’s edge.
-Honestly, though, it’s extremely difficult to imagine a better setting for a hotel than this.
+Honestly, though, it’s challenging to imagine a better setting for a hotel than this.

-Other fun amenities include an outdoor and indoor pool, and a large lobby bar, too.
-The décor in this hotel is simple and stylish, as you may expect from one of the best hotels in Croatia.
+Other fun amenities include an outdoor and indoor pool and a large lobby bar too.
+The décor in this hotel is simple and stylish, as you may expect from one of Croatia’s best hotels.

 Vestibul Palace, Split

 Right in the middle of Diocletian’s Palace, you will find a hotel that will make you feel like you’re traveling back in time, back to a time when opulence was the flavor of the day.
 When you’re looking for a luxury hotel in Split, you can’t really find anything better than Vestibul Palace.
 The location alone should be enough to make you book a room right away.
-At this great hotel, you will find a mixture of Roman, Gothic, and Renaissance influences here, with handcrafted furniture to add to the glamour.
+You will find a mixture of Roman, Gothic, and Renaissance influences here at this great hotel, with handcrafted furniture to add to the glamour.